vmware-tanzu/pinniped/README.md

 ## Reporting an issue in this branch

 Found a bug or would like to make an enhancement request?
-Please report issues in the [this repo](https://github.com/vmware-tanzu/pinniped).
+Please report issues in [this repo](https://github.com/vmware-tanzu/pinniped).

 ## Reporting security vulnerabilities